 Petra by night blew my mind, and I highly recommend it!

 At first, I was not sure if it made sense to come back again to see it at night, but we did, and it was a magnificent experience!
 Petra by night and Petra by day are two completely different experiences, trust me.

 The Bedouins were singing their songs, more than 3500 candles were lit all along the path – it was such a mystical atmosphere that I won’t ever forget it!

 Petra by night starts at 20:30 and lasts 2 hours.
-We came 10 minutes late, by that time all the people have left and it was a bit scary to walk that 1 km. to the treasury alone.
-So, don’t be late if you are 2 little scared girls like us, or do be late if you want to experience the walk to the Treasury in Petra all by yourself! 😉
+We came 10 minutes late and by that time all the people had left and it was a bit scary to walk that 1 km. to the treasury alone.
+So, don’t be late if you are 2 scared little girls like us, or do be late if you want to experience the walk to the Treasury in Petra all by yourself! 😉

 During the summer (June to August) Petra can reach some extreme temperatures of 36 C (96 F) and believe me, you DON’T want to walk there in the desert during that weather.

-March to May and September to November is considered to the best time to visit.
+March to May and September to November is considered to be the best time to visit.

 I was there in late November and you can see what I am wearing in the pictures.
 The temperature was mild and pleasant, but even then it got quite hot in the middle of the day.

 Petra tours from Amman (the capital)

 If you wish to visit Petra on a trip from Amman, the capital of Jordan, you have 2 options:

 - Amman to Petra by car – rent a car in Amman and drive yourself.
 The road quality is pretty good as they recently built a new road.
-Check this website, the rates can be as low as 22 USD per day per car (you should book for 4-8 days to get rates like this).
-The drive from Amman city center to Petra entrance should take you about 3,5 hours.
+The distance between Amman to Petra is 143 miles (230 kilometers).
+Check this website, the rates can be as low as US $22 per day per car (you should book for 4-8 days to get rates like this).
+The drive from Amman to the Petra entrance should take you about 3.5 hours.